Jchea15/site_cs109/Data.md

 Gene expression and ADNIMERGE
 -------------
-what data we using and why
+what data we using and why, why ADNI2 and not ADNIGO/1, why not WSG

 Cognitive testing, and 50,000 genes, and Alzheimer's diagnosis, oh my!